EdAyers/hypergraph-games/lectures.md

 For any game, we can prove that exactly one of the following holds:

-i) P1 has a winning strategy
+1. P1 has a winning strategy
-ii) P2 has a winning strategy (that is, the starting position is losing) iii) Each player has a drawing strategy.
+2. P2 has a winning strategy (that is, the starting position is losing)
+3. Each player has a drawing strategy.

 This follows immediately for finite $X$, since we may assign a value to each state, working backwards from maximally coloured positions.